bznick98/BioFaceNet/README.md

 # [Optional] Set hyperparameters if not want to use default setting
 """
-Hyperparameters can be modified by calling train.py with different arguments, see argparse part of train.py or executing 'python train.py -h' for detail.
+Hyperparameters can be modified by executing train.py with different arguments, see argparse part of train.py or execute 'python train.py -h' for detail.
 """

 # Training